Modern Middlewares for Automated Vehicles: A Tutorial: Research Challenges

 \subsection{Challenges in Real-time Execution}

 The introduction of \ac{ZCU} and high performance \acp{ECU} in vehicles \ac{E/E} architecture also requires the use of full-scale operating systems, such as Linux \cite{furst_autosar_2016}.
 This change of platform directly affects the execution of software and associated hard real-time requirements.
 However, the use of Linux in safety-critical systems remains also an area of active research \cite{schlosser_considering_2024}.
 By default, Linux does not guarantee real-time execution, and with OTA updates and updates to vehicle software, tight control over thread execution, timing, and predictability are not guaranteed \cite{blass_automatic_2021}.
 Furthermore, with possible resource congestion both on the \ac{IVN} and between applications, new approaches are necessary to guarantee reliable and deterministic execution.
 To address this challenge and ensure intelligent resource provisioning, \citeauthor{blass_automatic_2021} propose a latency management framework for ROS 2 \cite{blass_automatic_2021}.
-A similar problem is addressed by \citeauthor{menard_achieving_2020} \cite{menard_achieving_2020} in the context of the AUTOSAR Adaptive framework.
+However, ensuring resource provisioning and local execution orders do not guarantee the repeatable and deterministic behavior of the entire system.
+Due to varying execution and transmission latencies, distributed systems suffer from an inherent non-determinism.
+This challenge is addressed by \citeauthor{menard_achieving_2020} \cite{menard_achieving_2020} in the context of the AUTOSAR Adaptive framework.
+Since that work, the pursuit of deterministic systems using middleware has broadened and has been recognized as an important objective \cite{lee_determinism_2021}.
+For instance, \citeauthor{staschulat_rclc_2020} \cite{staschulat_rclc_2020} developed a deterministic executor for microROS as a building block towards a deterministic system. \citeauthor{gemlau_system-level_2021} \cite{gemlau_system-level_2021} introduce system‑level logical execution time to enforce determinism in the AUTOSAR Adaptive Platform.
+Outside of middleware-specific solutions, \citeauthor{lohstroh_toward_2021_b} \cite{lohstroh_toward_2021_b} propose Lingua Franca, a reactor‑oriented coordination language that similarly seeks to achieve determinism.
 However, in the case of ROS 2 and AUTOSAR Adaptive, no holistic implementation has been integrated into the framework and the standard yet.
-It remains an active research question as to how best to achieve a deterministic distributed automotive software system.
+It remains an active research question as to how best to achieve a deterministic distributed automotive software system and which approach to select.